-5. Now Turn your radio back on, hold down the Menu button for about 2 seconds, and scroll to a page that says “SD Card”.
+5. Now Turn your radio back on as normal (make sure USB cable is not plugged in, and without pressing the trim buttons this time), hold down the Menu button for about 2 seconds, and scroll to a page that says “SD Card”.
 Scroll down to the folder where you placed the firmware files, select the file, and hold down the Enter button.

 You should see the option “Flash external device”, select that, and the flashing process will begin.
 The receiver will be powered on, and start flashing.
-You will also see “Writing…” on the screen and it will finish in about 2 mins.
+You will also see “Writing…” on the Taranis screen and it should finish within 2 mins.